shubhamsarafo/KC_housing_data-Tensor-Flow/README.md

 # shubham-saraf
-data provided in the folder
+data provided in the folder.
-Read data accordingly
+Read data accordingly.
-this project was done on google colab https://drive.google.com/open?id=1655SFpZfTs8HPLxsmJSCwRY3HLrSdZNy
+this project was done on google colab. https://drive.google.com/open?id=1655SFpZfTs8HPLxsmJSCwRY3HLrSdZNy